-We're yet to get our hands on the Series 9 and really compare this side-by-side with the SE 2, but our experience with the fast charging support of the Series 8 (and older) devices showed us that the latter's lack of it does hold it back.
+Our experience with the fast charging support of the Series 9 (and older) devices showed us that the SE 2's lack of it does hold it back slightly.

-The Series 9 is still only likely to be 15-20 minutes quicker at going from a flat battery to 80%, but, as we've alluded to throughout, each key area of the watch experience offers this kind of marginal gain.
+The Series 9 can journey from a flat battery to 80% in around 45 minutes - roughly 15-20 minutes quicker than the SE 2 - and, as we've alluded to throughout, each key area of the watch experience offers this kind of marginal gain.

 And, of course, if you do want noticeably better battery life, the Apple Watch Ultra (or Ultra 2) is still the one you should consider.